ufmg-smite/carcara/README.md

 # Carcara

 Carcara is a proof checker and elaborator for SMT proofs in the [Alethe format](https://verit.gitlabpages.uliege.be/alethe/specification.pdf).
+A research paper describing Carcara has been [published at TACAS 2023](https://link.springer.com/chapter/10.1007/978-3-031-30823-9_19).

 ## Building